ssh1ok/Customer-Analysis/README.md

 # Customer-Analysis
 This is a Descriptive Customer Analysis Dashboard.
 We will be using the data to figure out the future strategies for sales and better customer targeting by analyzing the customer buying trends &amp; different products in the superstore.
-# Customer-Analysis
-This is a Descriptive Customer Analysis Dashboard.
-We will be using the data to figure out the future strategies for sales and better customer targeting by analyzing the customer buying trends &amp; different products in the superstore.

 # Dashboard Components
 1. Revenue Per Month